Car-free Christmas in NorfolkNorfolk

 • Refreshments: lots of festive fare at markets, cafes, restaurants and pubs.

-• Please note: researched/updated in September 2023.
-If anything’s changed or you have more tips to share, do get in touch: features@goodjourney.org.uk
+• Please note: updated in October 2025.
+If anything’s changed or you have more tips to share, do get in touch: [email protected]

 1. 4.
 King's Lynn

-Lantern parades, markets, gingerbread installations… King’s Lynn has plenty of festive events lined up and is decking the halls in seasonal style.
-The new flat £1.50 bus fare means cheaper travel this Christmas around King’s Lynn.
-Any journey that starts and ends within the town zone will be just £1.50.
+Parades, markets, Christmas crafts, window displays and letters to Santa… King’s Lynn has plenty of festive events lined up and is decking the halls in seasonal style.
+There’s a flat £1.50 bus fare that applies to any bus journey that starts and ends within the town zone.

-• This year’s classic pantomime at the King’s Lynn Corn Exchange is Dick Whittington.
-There are morning performances as well as matinees so you can have a full festive day out.
-And there are other seasonal shows at the Corn Exchange too like the musical Fairytale of New York on 16 November.
+• This year’s classic pantomime at the King’s Lynn Corn Exchange is Jack and the Beanstalk.
+There are morning performances as well as matinees and evening shows so you can have a full festive day out.

 1. 5.
 Great Yarmouth